blu2442/wine-proton_hybrid/README.md

 ## What you need before running

-1. **A Wine build** — a a root Wine directory containing the /bin, /lib, /include, and /share folders in your existing Wine build.
+1. **A Wine build** — a root Wine directory containing the /bin, /lib, /include, and /share folders in your existing Wine build.
 Then of course `wine`/`wine64`.
 The standard file directory path for `wine`/`wine64` is `wine-build/bin/`.

 2. **A Proton source** — your existing Proton installation's root directory.
 The standard file directory path for your Proton tool is usually `~/.steam/steam/compatibilitytools.d/Proton/` if the tool is installed to steam.
 If it's somewhere else, make sure the root directory has all the proper python files(.py), manifest files(.vdf), version file, and the /files folder containing the rest of the tool's binaries, libraries, and necessary files.